erredeco/Public-Info-002/Documentation/HelloWorld/Index.rst

                      - autoembed

         .. danger::
-            Tried with both youtube videos and vimeo, without success!, also I was not able to configure properly nor embed             neither embedsemantic
+            Tried with both youtube videos and vimeo, without success!, also I was not able to configure properly nor embed             neither embedsemantic.